This post is the work of Renaud Delbru Ph.D – CTO & co-founder of Siren – & Giovanni Tummarello, CPO & co-founder of Siren.

 It is easy to imagine that in moving from personal searches to those that investigators perform in pharmaceuticals, finance, and operations, the need for “step by step” refinements (and analytics) become even more important.

-To this end, in the Siren Federate back-end the classic big data search engine capabilities are augmented with three core functionalities required in advanced investigative scenarios:
+For this reason, in the Siren Federate back-end, the native Elasticsearch capabilities are augmented by the Siren Federate plugin which adds three core functionalities for investigative scenarios:

 1 Relational faceted – via real-time big data joins